Funicular: Exceptional examples

 According to the Guinness World Records, the smallest public funicular in the world is the Fisherman's Walk Cliff Railway in Bournemouth, England, which is 39 m long.

 Stoosbahn in Switzerland, with a maximum slope of 110% (47.7°), is the steepest funicular in the world.

 The Lynton and Lynmouth Cliff Railway, built in 1888, is the steepest and longest water-powered funicular in the world.
 It climbs 152 m vertically on a 58% gradient.

 The city of Valparaíso in Chile used to have up to 30 funicular elevators (ascensores).
-The oldest of them is dating from 1883.
+The oldest of them dates from 1883.
 15 remain with almost half in operation, and others in various stages of restoration.

 The Carmelit in Haifa, Israel, with six stations and a tunnel 1.8 km (1.1 mi) long, is claimed by the Guinness World Records as the "least extensive metro" in the world.
 Technically, it is an underground funicular.

 The Dresden Suspension Railway (Dresden Schwebebahn), which hangs from an elevated rail, is the only suspended funicular in the world.

 The Fribourg funicular is the only funicular in the world powered by wastewater.

+Standseilbahn Linth-Limmern, capable of moving 215 t, is said to have the highest capacity.

 Comparison with inclined elevators

-Some systems around the world are branded as funiculars, even though in reality they are inclined elevators.
-Unlike a funicular, inclined elevators operate independently on the slope rather than in interconnected pairs, and lift is required to haul the cars uphill.
+Some inclined elevators are incorrectly called funiculars.
+On an inclined elevator the cars operate independently rather than in interconnected pairs, and are lifted uphill.

-A notable example of this phenomenon is Paris' Montmartre Funicular.
+A notable example is Paris' Montmartre Funicular.
 Its formal title is a relic of its original configuration, when its two cars operated as a counterbalanced, interconnected pair, always moving in opposite directions, thus meeting the definition of a funicular.
 However, the system has since been redesigned, and now uses two independently-operating cars that can each ascend or descend on demand, qualifying as a double inclined elevator; the term "funicular" in its title is retained as a historical reference.